OSGeo/gdal/doc/source/drivers/raster/cog.rst

    or TARGET_SRS creation options.
 (Overview generation is also multithreaded since GDAL 3.2)

+-  **NBITS=n**: (GDAL >= 3.7) Create a file with less than 8 bits per sample by
+   passing a value from 1 to 7.
+The apparent pixel type should be Byte.
+   Values of n=9...15 (UInt16 type) and n=17...31
+   (UInt32 type) are also accepted.
+From GDAL 2.2, n=16 is accepted for Float32 type to generate half-precision floating point values.

 -  **PREDICTOR=[YES/NO/STANDARD/FLOATING_POINT]**: Set the predictor for LZW, DEFLATE and ZSTD compression.
 The default is NO. If YES is specified, then standard predictor (Predictor=2) is used for integer data type,